ifthikhan/blog-osaurs/posts/ignoring-files-in-git.md

 ignore file and add the types of files to be ignored.

 As I was going through these motions today I decided to investigate if git has an option to globally ignore files across local repositories.
-The results I saw were quite amazing.
+The results I came across were quite amazing.
 It has more options than I thought and fits all my use cases perfectly (beautiful by design).
 I have listed each of the options below:

 * .gitignore